 Included are many examples of Michaud’s work, especially her articles for newspapers magazines, and radio station WCOU.
-Of special interest is her unfinished research material on prominent local Francos including the LEBLANC and AUGER families.
+Of special interest is her unfinished research material on prominent local Francos including the Leblanc and Auger families.

-Browse the Charlotte Michaud Collections:
+Browse the Charlotte Michaud Papers Collections:

 - Correspondence 1922-1938

 - Correspondence 1974-1985

 - Correspondence Undated